alberlab/igm/README.md

 In a nutshell: IGM generates a population of single cell full genome (diploid/haploid) structures, which fully recapitulate a variety of experimental genomic and/or imaging data.
 As of now, it does NOT preprocess raw experimental data [details about pre-processing are provided in the main reference, Boninsegna et al, Nature Methods (2022), see below]

+**NEW**: how to go from 'mcool' to 'hcs' HiC input

 Jan 2022

 -  Hi-C data, SPRITE data
 -  lamina DamID data in combination with ellipsoidal/spherical nuclear envelope
 -  FISH data, both "pairs" and "radial" options active
 -  if software downloaded and installed before Sept.
-17th, 2021, please reinstall [We realized there were some broken files in the originally uploaded version, we corrected that.
-If you downloaded and installed the software before Sept 17th, please go ahead and reinstall it (see Installation section below).
-We apologize for the inconvenience.]
+17th, 2021, please reinstall

 Cite